Semi-explicit integration of second order for weakly coupled poroelasticity: Numerical Experiments

 \subsection{Poroelastic example}

 In the first experiment, we investigate the convergence rates of the semi-explicit second-order scheme~\eqref{eqn:semiExplicit:order2} and compare the results with an implicit second-order scheme based on a BDF-$2$ discretization.
-We choose $\Omega = (0,1)^2$, $T=1$, and set the poroelastic parameters as
+We choose $\Omega = (0,1)^2$, $T=1$, and consider the poroelastic parameters of {\em Charcoal granite} in combination with water (see \Cref{tab:examplesWeakCoupling} or~\cite[Tab.~4]{DetC93}), i.e., we set

 Further, the right-hand sides are given by

 and the initial condition reads $p^0(x) = 50\,x_1(1-x_1)x_2(1-x_2)$.
 Accordingly, $u^0$ is defined through the consistency condition~\eqref{eq:poroAbstract:a}, and $p^1, u^1$ by an implicit Euler step as described in \Cref{rem:initDataImplEuler}.
 Note that with the above parameters, it holds that